thaixuandang/ronin-documentation/blog/zkevms-explored.md

 <img src={zkevmtypes} width={1280}/>
 <center>Four types of zkEVMs, source: vitalik.eth.limo</center>

+One of the challenges faced when developing a ZK rollup is data availability (DA).
+Many ZK rollups must store a large amount of data on L1 to ensure public verifiability, allowing anyone to check that the rollup behaves correctly.
+This significantly contributes to the overall cost of ZK rollups.
+For instance, on Polygon zkEVM, calldata accounts for 80% of a transaction fee.
+To address the DA problem, several common approaches are used, which essentially boil down to employing either on-chain or off-chain storage (or both).
+Aside from on-chain storage, Ethereum offers another native DA solution called blobs (EIP-4844) to reduce the fee for DA on L1.

 ## Existing zkEVMs
-We are now discussing two of the most prominent zkEVMs, namely Polygon zkEVM and zkSync Era.
-The primary reason for choosing these two is that they are the only ZK-Rollups that are both EVM-compatible and fully open-sourced among the popular deployed ZK-Rollups.
+We are now examining two widely adopted and fully open-source zkEVMs: Polygon zkEVM and zkSync Era.
-During this discussion, we will first go over the tech stack of each product (including their logic part, zero-knowledge part and DA solution) then evaluate them based on their EVM compatibility as well as proving performance.
+We will first examine the technical stack of each product, including their logical architecture, zero-knowledge components, data availability (DA) solutions, and  EVM compatibility.
+Following this, we will evaluate them based on their performance.

 ### Polygon zkEVM

 **Logic Part:** The logic part of Polygon zkEVM is divided into two parts: Polygon-VM and its ROM.
 Implementing logic part starts with a DSL called Polynomial Identity Language (PIL).
 This language is used to describe a uniprocessor VM.
 We refer to this machine as Polygon-VM.
 The firmware of Polygon-VM is written in a higher-level DSL called zero-knowledge Assembly (zkASM).
 The logic of EVM is contained within this firmware.
 Due to its immutability, the firmware is referred to as the read-only memory (ROM) of Polygon-VM.

 **Zero-knowledge Part:** Polygon zkEVM generates proofs of CI through a pipeline.
-In this pipeline, eSTARK is utilized to perform proof recursion, aggregation and composition whpolygonile fflonk or Groth16 is employed for proof compression.
+In this pipeline, eSTARK[[8]](#8) is utilized to perform proof recursion, aggregation and composition while Groth16[[1]](#1) or fflonk[[9]](#9) is employed for proof compression.

 <img src={polygonzkevm} width={1280} />
 <center>Prover architecture of Polygon zkEVM.
 Source: [Polygon zkEVM techdocs](https://github.com/0xPolygonHermez/zkevm-techdocs/blob/main/docs/proof-recursion.pdf)</center>